-To automatically install Backup Agent, the account must have:
+To automatically install Backup Agent, the account must:

-- Write permission on the folder %AllUsersProfile%\Application Data\Quest\Recovery Manager for Active Directory located on the Recovery RMAD computer. - Local Administrator permissions on the target domain controller.
+- Have the Write permission on the %AllUsersProfile%\Quest\Recovery Manager for Active Directory folder located on the Recovery RMAD computer. - Local Administrator permissions on the target domain controller.

 To back up data, the account must be a member of the Backup Operators group on the target domain controller.